MaxReinstadler/X2WOTCArchipelago/worlds/x2wotc/docs/troubleshooting.md

 ### Request Timed Out

 1. Check if the XCOM 2 WotC AP Client (which is included in the [APWorld](https://github.com/MaxReinstadler/X2WOTCArchipelago/releases)) is running.
 Refer to the [Setup Guide](https://github.com/MaxReinstadler/X2WOTCArchipelago/blob/main/worlds/x2wotc/docs/setup_en.md) for further instructions.
-2. It may be that the proxy port settings in the client and in-game are mismatched or something else is wrong with the default port.
-Check the settings in-game via [MCM](https://steamcommunity.com/sharedfiles/filedetails/?id=667104300) and in the client via the `/proxy` command, and change them if necessary.
+2. It may be that the default proxy port doesn't work for you.
+Inspect or change the setting via the `/proxy` client command and restart your game.

 ### Client Disconnected